 Are you concerned about rising energy costs?
 Looking for ways to cut back on your electricity bill?
 You’re not alone.
 Many Texans have noticed that their monthly energy bills are skyrocketing, and they want a solution to the problem.

-Fortunately, there are plenty of tricks and tips to help consumers reduce electricity bills.
-Power Wizard helps households across Texas find tailor-made energy solutions so they can lower their monthly bills and stop wasting energy.
+Fortunately, there are plenty of tricks and tips to help consumers reduce electricity bills and stop wasting energy.

 Weatherstripping window jambs, exterior doors, and garage doors reduces energy loss and increases energy efficiency.
 It also reduces the average cost of heating your home.
 Not sure how weatherstripping works?
 We have you covered.

-Learn about the different kinds of weatherstripping, how weatherstripping doors and windows will impact your electricity bill, and what Power Wizard can do to help you cut down on energy costs.
+Learn about the different kinds of weatherstripping and how weatherstripping doors and windows will impact your electricity bill.

 What Is Weatherstripping?